prettier/prettier-eslint/README.md

 ## Installation

+One quick and important note is that this package ships `eslint` and `prettier` as dependencies instead of relying on them listed as `peerDependencies`.
+This is intentional, as we have had many interopping issues between different versions of `eslint` and `prettier`.
+We suggest you refrain from explicitly adding those dependencies to your project.
+You've been warned!

 This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`: